seshaalaap/seshaalaap/README.md

-## Hey there 👋
+## Hey there 👋 I'm Aalaap Seshanand
-I'm Aalaap Seshanand, a Physics and Math student passionate about AI-ML and all things tech 🚀 My field of interest is Astrophysics and I love building projects in my free time.
+I'm an undergraduate Physics major & Mathematics minor passionate about AI-ML and all things tech 🚀 My field of interest is Astrophysics and I love building projects in my free time.

 Timeline:

-- 🔭 I’m currently working on star type predictors
+- 🔭 Building star type predictors using logistic regression
 - 🌱 I’m currently learning Computer Vision
 - 💬 Always willing to collaborate on ideas
 - 📫 My Instagram: @seshaalaap

+AI and the space industry will dominate the market within the decade, and I wish to work at the intersection.